The Crystal Furnace

 “COME DOWN FROM THERE, YOU DUMMY!”
 Andy scolded Terry, who had climbed to the top of a neighbour’s home to get away from his father, who was likely to tan his back after catching Terry lifting a five-dollar note from his coat pocket.
 “I promise you nothing will happen.”

-“You’re lying,” said Terry, leaning back from the edge of the roof like he was taking the sunshine in, his feet dangling at the side of the gutter, kicking the trelliswork that had enabled him to make the climb, and it was precisely this posture that had angered his father even further, because Terry looked so unfazed: unfazed at being caught in the act of pickpocketing, unfazed at being chased down the street by his father’s powder blue Stingray, unfazed at having to scale the rose trellis alongside the neighbour’s house in a matter of steps like a crazed alley cat, sitting on the edge of roof like it was the edge of a pier, with the wide blue expanse before him.
-It pissed Andy off because he wished could have seen things with the same pluck and the same sense of entitlement as his eldest son.
-But as soon as Andy became of aware of why he was so angry he immediately let the feeling go and his tone radically changed.
+“You’re lying,” said Terry, leaning back from the edge of the roof as if he were taking in the sunshine, his feet dangling over the gutter, kicking the trelliswork that had enabled him to climb.
+It was precisely this posture that angered his father even further, because Terry looked so unfazed—unfazed at being caught in the act of pickpocketing, unfazed at being chased down the street by his father’s powder-blue Stingray, unfazed at having scaled the rose trellis alongside the neighbour’s house in a matter of steps like a crazed alley cat, sitting on the edge of the roof as if it were the edge of a pier, with the wide blue expanse before him.
+It pissed Andy off because he wished he could have seen things with the same pluck and sense of entitlement as his eldest son.
+But as soon as Andy became aware of why he was so angry, he let the feeling go, and his tone changed.

-“Let’s go home, kid,” said Andy, straightening his clothes, tucking his shirt into his pants, and brushing a couple of the loose hairs off his shoulder, that may or may not have been his own, he didn’t want to think of his speculative hair-loss now.
+“Let’s go home, kid,” Andy said, straightening his clothes, tucking his shirt into his pants, and brushing a couple of loose hairs from his shoulder that may or may not have been his own—he didn’t want to think about his speculative hair loss now.
 “It’s not worth it.”

-“It’s not worth it, kid,” said Andy, suddenly feeling at a loss for words.
+“It’s not worth it, kid,” Andy said, suddenly at a loss for words.
 “It all catches up to you eventually,” he mumbled.
 “It’s nobody’s fault.”

-“I’m the one doing this,” said Terry, almost uncharacteristically, even though he said mysterious things all of the time, and sometimes he even sounded much much older than his years.
-His father hardly recognized him at that moment and it made him sad to think how little he knew his son at all.
+“I’m the one doing this,” Terry said, almost uncharacteristically, though he said mysterious things all the time, and sometimes he sounded much older than his years.
+His father hardly recognized him in that moment, and it made him sad to think how little he knew his son at all.

-“Just remember, friends are not family,” said Andy with a sense of frustration, trying to get his point across to his son and futilely trying to convey a little bit more.
+“Just remember, friends are not family,” Andy said with frustration, trying to get his point across and futilely trying to convey a little more.
 “Get down from the roof before the neighbours call the cops.”
-He looked up at Terry again for a moment, shielding his eyes from the diminished sun with the palm of his hand, and then he turned to go away.
+He looked up at Terry again, shielding his eyes from the diminished sun with the palm of his hand, and then turned to go away.
 “I’ll see you at home.”

 IV

-AENEAS LOOKED FOR TERRY AND CALEB EVERYWHERE he could think of: the schoolyard, the Sherman Oaks forest, the arcades, but the two of them were nowhere to be found.
-He went to the Rose’s home but nobody was answering at the door and all the lights were dim inside.
-The gang was supposed to be meeting at the house later in the afternoon, but Aeneas decided to get a head start on the day, having got clearance from his mom earlier after his daily chores had been completed.
+AENEAS LOOKED FOR TERRY AND CALEB EVERYWHERE he could think of—the schoolyard, the Sherman Oaks forest, the arcades—but the two of them were nowhere to be found.
+He went to the Roses’ home, but nobody answered the door, and all the lights were dim inside.
+The gang was supposed to be meeting there later in the afternoon, but Aeneas decided to get a head start on the day, having gotten clearance from his mom earlier after his daily chores were completed.

-He was beat from having mowed the lawn and having collected the cut-grass in double time, but if that meant he got an extra hour of time with Terry and Caleb before the remainder of the gang arrived, the aches and pains in his body would probably quiet down as soon Terry, Caleb, and him got to the task at hand, which was usually an honourable game of handball at the schoolyard that was great whenever it was just the three of them, and even when Randolph jumped in it was still pretty good, but whenever Lavinia or Heloise were around, or that sap, Abelard, everything was different, different and shitty at the same time.
+He was beat from mowing the lawn and collecting the cut grass in double time, but if that meant he got an extra hour with Terry and Caleb before the rest of the gang arrived, the aches and pains in his body would probably quiet down as soon as the three of them got to the task at hand.
+That task was usually an honourable game of handball at the schoolyard, which was great whenever it was just the three of them, and still pretty good when Randolph joined in.
+But whenever Lavinia or Heloise were around—or that sap, Abelard—everything was different, different and shitty at the same time.

-Aeneas looked through the cracked and murky basement window one more time, and in the stark depths he dimly saw an old hockey card box laying on the ground that was leftover from their lark last summer, when Terry and him had saved nearly twenty-dollars between them and bought an entire box of hockey cards, and had nearly one-hundred cards at their disposal, which was unheard of anywhere.
-The semi-reflective box lay close to the “Crystal” furnace, too close to be merely a coincidence.
-He had a hunch about the empty box, in fact, a hunch about things in general, and Aeneas was usually pretty bang on when he had deep feeling in his gut.
+Aeneas looked through the cracked, murky basement window one more time, and in the stark depths he dimly saw an old hockey card box lying on the ground, left over from their lark the previous summer, when Terry and he had saved nearly twenty dollars between them and bought an entire box of hockey cards, ending up with nearly one hundred at their disposal.
+The semi-reflective box lay close to the “Crystal” furnace—too close to be merely a coincidence.
+He had a hunch about the empty box, in fact a hunch about things in general, and Aeneas was usually pretty bang-on when he had a deep feeling in his gut.

-When they last saw each other, Terry was looking for something to store the paper money they had recently acquired from Don’s Milk and what would have been a better container than last summer’s prized acquisition?
+The last time they saw each other, Terry had been looking for something to store the paper money they had recently acquired from Don’s Milk, and what would have been a better container than last summer’s prized acquisition?
 Aeneas would have recognized that O-Pee-Chee box anywhere.
 He only needed to see a fraction of it to make out the rest.
-That’s how he was seeing the box in his dreams for months before the acquisition last summer and for months afterwards too.
-In bits and bobs, like a shining object seen through a keyhole.
+That was how he saw the box in his dreams for months before the purchase and for months afterward too—in bits and bobs, like a shining object seen through a keyhole.
 There was no doubt about it.
-So Aeneas decided to hit the road straight away towards King’s Park to investigate his hunch.
+So Aeneas decided to head straight for King’s Park to investigate his hunch.

-When he arrived at the corner of King’s Park Boulevard, his stomach rose into his throat so rapidly that he nearly choked, but it wasn’t because he was hungry or sick or anything.
-He saw a pair of bicycles laying in a metallic heap on the ground that glistened just beyond the front doors of the burger joint and one of the slanted wheels was slightly spinning from the gentle breeze.
-It was a beautiful sunny day and there were kids all over the patio contentendly licking from their ice cream cones and there was an air of summer bliss and merriment all over, but he did not have the nerve to go inside the burger joint to look for Terry and Caleb.
+When he arrived at the corner of King’s Park Boulevard, his stomach rose into his throat so quickly that he nearly choked, but it wasn’t because he was hungry or sick.
+He saw a pair of bicycles lying in a metallic heap just beyond the front doors of the burger joint, one of the slanted wheels still spinning slightly in the gentle breeze.
+It was a beautiful, sunny day, and kids were scattered across the patio, contentedly licking ice cream cones.
+There was an air of summer bliss everywhere, but Aeneas did not have the nerve to go inside the burger joint to look for Terry and Caleb.

-When he had crossed the street at Mortimer, he did not even notice that the pedestrian lights had changed to red and a few cars took to honking at him.
-But he kept on walking and walking, numb to everything he saw, and touched, and smelled, until he reached the furthest point he had ever been away from home, at least on his own, which wasn’t very far at all.
-He was hardly at O’Connor Drive, but it felt like a million miles anyhow, and then he came to his senses and he turned back for home.
+When he crossed the street at Mortimer, he did not notice that the pedestrian light had changed to red, and a few cars honked at him.
+But he kept walking, numb to everything he saw, touched, and smelled, until he reached the furthest point he had ever been from home on his own—which was not very far at all.
+He was hardly at O’Connor Drive, but it felt like a million miles anyway.
+Then he came to his senses and turned back toward home.
 He was sure there was leftover meatloaf in the fridge.
 And he wanted some now.